-dictatorship (Suetonius, Divus Julius 1.3).
-Caesar's murder was foretold to him by 'unmistakable signs' (Divus Julius 81.1), among which was the death of a small bird carrying a sprig of laurel (81.3).
+2. Omens and Prophecies.
+Often omens and prophecies preceded the accession or death of an emperor.
+We have Sulla's prophecy, "either by divinity or by shrewd conjecture," of Julius Caesar's eventual dictatorship (Suetonius, Divus Julius 1.3).
+Caesar's murder was foretold to him by "unmistakable signs" (Divus Julius 81.1), among which was the death of a small bird carrying a sprig of laurel (81.3).
 Several omens supposedly prior to, during, and shortly after the birth of Augustus were remembered, at least many years after the fact.
-Suetonius relates that the senate, fearing the fulfillment of the prophecy of a coming king, 'decreed that no male child born that year should be reared' (Divus Augustus 94.3).
-The parents of Augustus had portentous dreams, such that following his birth the child was regarded as the 'son of Apollo' (94.4).
-Jupiter appeared in one dream and foretold that Augustus would become the 'savior of his country' (94.8).
-On one occasion the toddler Augustus commanded noisy frogs to be silent and they obeyed (94.7).
+Suetonius relates that the senate, fearing the fulfillment of the prophecy of a coming king, "decreed that no male child born that year should be reared" (Divus Augustus 94.3).
+The parents of Augustus had portentous dreams, such that following his birth the child was regarded as the "son of Apollo" (94.4).
+Jupiter appeared in one dream and foretold that Augustus would become the "savior of his country" (94.8).
+On one ocassion the toddler Augustus commanded noisy frogs to be silent and they obeyed (94.7).
 The death of Augustus was preceded by many omens and signs.
-According to Suetonius: 'His (Augustus's) death...and his deification after death, were known in advance by unmistakable signs' (Divus Augustus 97.1).
+According to Suetonius: "His (Augustus') death . . . and his deification after death, were known in advance by unmistakable signs" (Divus Augustus 97.1).

-Although Mark does not say anything about the birth of Jesus (as do the Matthean and Lukan evangelists-complete with omens, dreams, and prophecies), omens do attend the baptism (Mk 1.10-11), the transfiguration (9.2-8), and the crucifixion and death of Jesus: daytime darkness (15.33) and the tearing of the Temple veil (15.38).
-The most astounding omen of all was the subsequent discovery of the empty tomb and meeting the mysterious young man who proclaimed Jesus' resurrection (16.1-8).
+Although Mark does not say anything about the birth of Jesus (as do the Matthean and Lucan evangelists-complete with omens, dreams, and prophecies), omens do attend the baptism (Mark 1:10-11), the transfiguration (9:2-8), and the crucifixion and death of Jesus: daytime darkness (15:33) and the tearing of the Temple veil (15:38).
+The most astounding omen of all was the subsequent discovery of the empty tomb and meeting the mysterious young man who proclaimed Jesus' resurrection (16:1-8).